wzxiong/wzxiong.github.io/README.md

 [**141B-Final Project： What affect California home price**](https://github.com/wzxiong/What-affects-home-price-in-California/blob/master/STA%2B141B%2BProject%2BHouse%2BPrice.html)

 This project tends to find the relationship between public school rating and racial composition and their influences in home prices.
-In addition, I examine the relationship between crime occurrence and house price.
-In the end, I use web scraping to predict the trend of the house price.
+In addition, we examine the relationship between crime occurrence and house price.
+In the end, we use web scraping to predict the trend of the house price.

 <br>